Skip to Main Content

 Understanding information sources

 It is important to understand how scholars engage in scholarly conversations, over time and across subject disciplines.
+People have contributed new thoughts, ideas, discoveries and interpretations that build knowledge.
+The type of source utilized will vary depending on the purpose and audience of the information being shared.

 Why are there so many different types of sources?